YiranHuangIrene/VLMCompression/README.md

-# VLMCompression
+# MLLM-Compression (IJCV 2026 & GCPR 2025 Oral)

-Code for the paper **"Investigating Structural Pruning and Recovery Techniques for Compressing Multimodal Large Language Models: An Empirical Study"**
+Official implementation of the paper: **Investigating Structural Pruning and Recovery Techniques for Compressing Multimodal Large Language Models: An Empirical Study**, accepted at IJCV 2026 (Extended Version) and GCPR 2025 (Oral Presentation).

-Yiran Huang, Lukas Thede, Massimiliano Mancini, Wenjia Xu, Zeynep Akata.
+[Authors:Yiran Huang, Lukas Thede, Massimiliano Mancini, Wenjia Xu, Zeynep Akata.]
 [arXiv:2507.20749](https://arxiv.org/abs/2507.20749)

 We study structural pruning of the **language backbone** of multimodal LLMs and how to recover the lost performance cheaply: